sporting/PhotoYourHistory/README.rst

 * If you prefer Telegram to remind you. (suggest)

-You have to find telegram @BotFather to apply a new bot, then set the access token. (in e.g. 9876543210:BE2e2QNaXupnaBsrcNGq1gGzxeE_PSN94qxw)
+You have to find telegram `@BotFather`_ to apply a new bot, then set the access token. (in e.g. 9876543210:BE2e2QNaXupnaBsrcNGq1gGzxeE_PSN94qxw)

 .. code-block:: sh

 	$ python init/SetBotToken.py [YOUR_TELEGRAM_BOT_ACCESS_TOKEN]

-You could get your telegram id from telegram @IDBot, then set the telegram. (in e.g. 1234567890)
+You could get your telegram id from telegram `@IDBot`_, then set the telegram. (in e.g. 1234567890)

 .. code-block:: sh